Written by Michael VanDerLaan

 Learn How To Chip and Pitch The Ball

-Many golf lessons focus on the full swing, but the best teachers understand that the full swing is founded on the mechanics of the smaller swings.
+Many instructors focus on the full swing, but the best teachers understand that the full swing is founded on the mechanics of the smaller swings.
 Tiger Woods has also often recommended that players learn the game “from the hole, out” to build the fine motor movements needed for the other clubs.

 Learn How To Putt